substance/data/README.md

 to generate a new graph based on an existing input graph.

-Data.Graphs are exchanges through a uniform JSON Serialization Format:
+Data.Graphs are exchanged through a uniform JSON Serialization Format:

     {
       "/type/document": {